meerananda/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**\
+In this example it does because you need to keep track of when you are reading, writing and clearing the EEPROM.
+If, for instance, you clear something that has been written to the EEPROM before it is read, then your code will not function as planned.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**\
+Because we want to perform each action once and not loop through it continuously.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**\
 1024 bytes.